Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Results and Discussion

-In addition to each point, an associated pair of error bars are included to indicate the average ratio of correct to incorrect outputs observed for those results.
-In each instance, the minimum difference in counts between any single correct and incorrect output was recorded, and the standard deviation, $\sigma$, of these differences was calculated using all instances of the associated point.
-The lower/upper error bars therefore represent the number of correct/incorrect instances that would have been incorrect/correct within one $\sigma$, respectively.
-Narrow error bars reflect large differences between correct and incorrect output counts, while a relatively smaller error bar below/above the point reflects cases where many instances were on the verge of being correct/incorrect.
+Attached to each point, an associated pair of error bars are included to indicate the average ratio of correct to incorrect outputs observed for those results.
+In each instance, the minimum difference in counts between any single correct and incorrect output was recorded, and the standard deviation, $\sigma$, of these differences was calculated.
+The lower (upper) error bars therefore represent the number of `successful' (`unsuccessful') instances that would have been `unsuccessful' (`successful') within one $\sigma$, respectively.
+Consequently, narrow error bars reflect large differences between correct and incorrect output counts, while a wider error bar below/above the point reflects cases where many instances were on the verge of being evaluated as `unsuccessful'/`successful'.

-For each figure, we include either 1q-gate or 2q-gate error rates (denoted $P^{err}_{1q}$ and $P^{err}_{2q}$, respectively, and varied on the x-axis) in our noise model, and do not include any other gate errors, reset errors, measurement errors, or noise associated with qubit-layout and/or swap-gates (i.e., we consider an idealized layout with complete qubit connectivity).
-Results with no simulated noise are provided at the x-origin of each plot to help differentiate the impacts associated with the approximation depth, operand superposition, and gate error rates.
-The transparent, dashed, vertical lines at 0.2\% in the 1q-gate error rate plots and at 1.0\% in the 2q-gate error rate plots approximate the average reported performance of current IBM superconducting quantum computers \cite{cross2018ibm,murali2019full}.

-The construction and simulation of all circuits, noise models, and algorithms were implemnted using Qiskit 0.31.0 and python 3.7.
-For all model calculations, circuits are decomposed in terms of the universal gate set of current IBM superconducting quantum computers (i.e., Id, X, RZ, SX, and CX-gates) \cite{cross2018ibm}.

-In all simulated arithmetic, the operands' qinteger states were initialized using the reverse decomposition algorithm of Ref.\ \cite{2006shende} implemented in Qiskit.
-No noise/errors of any kind were included during the initialization process, regardless of how many gates would have been required for the given states' initialization on a real machine.
-The 1q and 2q gate counts of the simulated circuits (excluding gates associated with initialization and measurement) are tabulated in Table~\ref{fig_gate_counts}.